peelmicro/documentation/projects/documentation.md

-# Documentation Website for Training and Projects created using VuePress
+# Documentation Website for Training and Projects.
+It is created using VuePress